2022 FIFA World Cup Group H: Uruguay vs South Korea

-The teams had met eight times including twice in the World Cup, both matches ending in victories for Uruguay; 1–0 in the group stage in 1990 and 2–1 in the round of 16 in 2010.
+The teams had previously met eight times, including twice in the World Cup, both matches won by Uruguay: a 1–0 group stage victory in 1990 and a 2–1 round of 16 success in 2010.

+The match ended in a goalless draw, with the best chances coming when Diego Godín and Federico Valverde both hit the post for Uruguay.

 Portugal vs Ghana

-The teams had met once, in Portugal's 2–1 group stage victory in the 2014 FIFA World Cup.
+The teams had met once before, being Portugal's 2–1 group stage victory at the 2014 FIFA World Cup.

-In the 65th minute, Portugal were awarded a penalty when Mohammed Salisu fouled Cristiano Ronaldo in the penalty area.
-Ronaldo took the penalty and scored, shooting high to the left of the goal to put Portugal into the lead.
-With this goal, Ronaldo became the first male player to score at five FIFA World Cup tournaments.
+After a goalless first half, Portugal were awarded a penalty in the 65th minute, when Mohammed Salisu fouled Cristiano Ronaldo in the penalty area.
+Ronaldo took the penalty and scored, shooting high to the left of the goalkeeper, to put Portugal into the lead.
 André Ayew equalised for Ghana in the 73rd minute with a close range finish after a low cross from Mohammed Kudus on the left.
-Portugal responded with two goals, the first coming from João Félix five minutes later with a clipped finish from the right over the advancing goalkeeper, and the second from Rafael Leão two minutes later with a low finish from the left to the right corner after a pass from Bruno Fernandes.
-In the 89th minute, Osman Bukari scored for Ghana to make it 3–2 with a header from six yards out after a cross from the left.
-Then, in stoppage time, Ghana almost equalised when Portugal goalkeeper Diogo Costa put the ball on the floor, preparing to kick it upfield; Ghana's Iñaki Williams came from behind him to take the ball but slipped as he was about to shoot, with the ball subsequently cleared from danger by Portugal.
+Portugal swiftly responded with two quick goals from World Cup debutants, the first coming from João Félix in the 78th minute with a clipped finish from the right over the advancing goalkeeper, and the second from substitute Rafael Leão two minutes later with a low finish into the right corner of the goal after a pass from Bruno Fernandes.
+In the 89th minute, Ghanaian substitute Osman Bukari scored with a header from six yards out to reduce the deficit.
+Then, in stoppage time, Ghana nearly equalized when Portugal goalkeeper Diogo Costa put the ball on the ground, preparing to kick it upfield, and Ghana's Iñaki Williams came from behind Costa to take the ball but slipped as he was about to shoot, with the ball subsequently cleared from danger by Portugal.

+With his goal, Ronaldo became the first male player to score at five different FIFA World Cup tournaments.
+At the age of 37 years and 292 days, he also became the second-oldest player to score at a World Cup, behind only Roger Milla for Cameroon in 1994 (aged 42 years and 39 days).